pickyourtrail_logo

 4. Chester Cathedral

-The cathedral was built from the 11th to the 16th centuries for nearly 500 years.
 The Cathedral of Chester has residues from Norman Romanesque to Perpendicular Gothic of every old English style of architecture.
 The northern transept is the oldest component of the cathedral.
-In fact, the tower to the NorthWest also originated in the 11th century.
 Visiting this cathedral is one of the top things to do in Chester.

 5. The Groves

 The Groves is a charming promenade along the river on the north banks of the Dee from the west underneath the walls of the town at Lower Bridge Street to Grosvenor Park.
-Walking through the lime trees, past Georgian homes, cafes, iron gas lamps and no lack of benches to rest and see the swans, the sight of the mansions of the Queen’s Park district on the South Bank would be magnificent.
-Also, a few meters east of the nice Edwardian bandstand is the Queen’s Park Suspension Bridge, one of the most photogenic locations.
-This is one of the charming things to do in Chester.
+Walking through the lime trees, antique Georgian homes, cafes, and the sight of the mansions of the Queen’s Park district would be magnificent.
+Also, a few meters east of the nice Edwardian bandstand is the Queen’s Park suspension bridge, one of the most photogenic locations.
+This is one of the charming things to do in Chester, so don’t forget to book your England tour package to witness such joy.

 6. Eastgate and Eastgate Clock

 The eastern door is the main entrance to the Roman fortress of Deva, the most famous monument of Chester.
-As you can now see, the gate is surrounded by a sandstone arch from 1768.
-The architect John Douglas of Cheshire designed a magnificent clock, backed by open-world iron pylons flaked with gold, to mark the Diamond jubilee of Queen Victoria in 1897.
+The architect John Douglas of Cheshire designed a magnificent clock, backed by open-world iron pylons flaked with gold, to mark the Diamond Jubilee of Queen Victoria in 1897.

 7. Grosvenor Park

-Kemp ‘s plan incorporates structured lawns, flowerbeds and walks, along with picturesque features such as a stone arch separated from the church of St Michael, and Jacob’s well-beverages are listed in Grade II.
-The architecture of the church.
+Edward Kemp drafted Grosvenor Park, which is known to be one of the most excellent parks in the country since that year.Kemp’s plan incorporates structured lawns, flowerbeds, and walks, along with picturesque features such as a stone arch separated from the church of St. Michael.
+The architecture of the church is truly magnificent!

-The mini-railway is from 1996 and runs every day during school holidays, both on weekends and Tuesdays and Thursdays afternoons.
-There is also a young people’s recreation zone, the lodge cafe and one of Britain ‘s leading open-air theatres, with performances taking place from the beginning of July to the end of August.
+There is also a young people’s recreation zone, the lodge cafe, and one of Britain’s leading open-air theatres, with performances taking place from the beginning of July to the end of August.

 8. St John the Baptist’s Church